SenseTecnic/wotkit-docs/source/guides/sensor_data_query.rst

 Querying Sensor Data
 ====================

 WoTKit provides flexibility in how you want to query your data.
-In the following section, we walk through the different ways of building a query to get sensor data out of wotkit.
+In this section, we walk through the different ways of building a query to get sensor data out of wotkit.
 The queries are constructed using query parameters which you append to a URL endpoint.

-Generally, the use cases of the data api is to query for the raw time-series data of a sensor or group of sensors.
+Typically applications will need to query for raw time-series data of a sensor or group of sensors.
 There are two different types of queries:
 :ref:`recent-query-label` and :ref:`time-range-query-label`.

-:ref:`recent-query-label` are used to easily look at recent information.
-The API provides parameters for you to either:

-  1) get *n* most recent sensor_data

-  2) get sensor_data since *t* milliseconds in the past

-are useful for going through data in the past.
-    These queries allow you to page through data by specifying a start & end point in time.

 The following document will walk through some examples of how to take advantage of *Recent Queries* and *Time Range Queries*